shelialia/tp/docs/UserGuide.md

 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous GuestNote home folder.

 **Q**: What should I do if the app crashes or behaves unexpectedly?<br>
 **A**: Ensure you are using the correct version of Java as specified in the Quick Start section.
-If the issue persists, check the log files for any error messages and report them to the support team.
+If the issue persists, check the log files for any error messages and report them to the [support team](/AboutUs.html)

 **Q**: Can I use GuestNote on multiple computers simultaneously?<br>
 **A**: GuestNote is designed to be used on a single computer.
 Using it on multiple computers simultaneously may lead to data inconsistencies.